SpencerL-Y/SELO/README.md

 ## Building

-SELO shares the same building method with ESBMC, one can refer to ESBMC for detailed information.
+SELO shares the same building method with ESBMC, one can refer to [BUILDING](./docs/ESBMC_BUILDING.md) of ESBMC for detailed information.

 For convenience, we give some scripts and commands to compile the target.

 ### Using script(recommended)